Tyler Walker (racing driver): Last years in stock cars and continuation in sprints (2005–2007)

 Walker's 2006 racing season began in stock cars once again.
 This time, he attempted another ARCA Stock Car race at Nashville Superspeedway, driving for Vision Racing (not to be confuse with Vision Racing, a separate entity that competed in the Indy Racing League).
-Unfortunately for Walker, his #37 2005 Chevrolet Monte Carlo was not fast enough to break into the starting field, and the team was issued a DNQ for the event.
-Walker spent the remainder of 2006 returning to the World of Outlaws Sprint Car series, driving the #5 Forbrook Motorsports entry.
-His best finish in the regular series was a third that occurred at Huset's Speedway in Brandon South Dakota.
+Unfortunately for Walker, his No. 37 2005 Chevrolet Monte Carlo was not fast enough to break into the starting field, and the team was issued a DNQ for the event.
+Walker spent the remainder of 2006 returning to the World of Outlaws Sprint Car series, driving the No. 5 Forbrook Motorsports entry.
+His best finish in the regular series was a third that occurred at Huset's Speedway in Brandon, South Dakota.
 In five All-Star Series events, he had two second-place finishes, both coming at Red River Valley Speedway, where he also had a pole position.
 In addition to these events, Walker competed in a National Sprint Tour event at the Missouri State Fairgrounds, where he started twelfth and finished seventeenth.
 He also attempted a 410 Sprint Car competition at the Knoxville Nationals, where he failed to qualify.

 In 2007, Walker returned once again to NASCAR competition.
-This time, he re-joined the Craftsman Truck Series and was slated to drive the #36 360 OTC Toyota Tundra for Bill Davis Racing full-time.
+This time, he re-joined the Craftsman Truck Series and was slated to drive the No. 36 360 OTC Toyota Tundra for Bill Davis Racing full-time.
 His truck was painted in a matter similar to Nextel Cup teammate Jeremy Mayfield, who also carried 360 OTC sponsorship.
 Incidentally 360 OTC was a prior title sponsor of the World of Outlaws where Walker had toiled for so many years.
 In addition, the World Wrestling Entertainment and the rock band Kiss served as associate sponsors to complement the entertainment package sponsorship.
-Walker had three top-six qualification efforts, including a career best 2nd-place start Kansas Speedway.
+Walker had three top-six qualification efforts, including a career best second-place start Kansas Speedway.
 His best finish came at the tricky and legendary Martinsville Speedway, where he finished in the ninth position, his only career top-ten finish in NASCAR competition.
-After 6 races it was announced that Ryan Mathews would drive part-time sharing the ride with him.
+After six races, it was announced that Ryan Mathews would drive part-time sharing the ride with him.
 Walker was suspended indefinitely by NASCAR on May 18, 2007, for violation of the substance abuse policy, and has not competed in NASCAR since.